 If you want to apply, or know more information, contact me, tweet me, or just apply.
 Please note, you have to be eligible to work in the UK or hold a valid work visa to get either of these roles.

-These roles are currently open, I will update this page whenever they are filled, or if more roles are available
+These roles are now filled, I will update this page if more roles are available

 I was lucky enough to be asked to speak at Remy Sharp’s Side View conference in Brighton this weekend, a part of the full frontal conference event.
 I tried to give an overview of the state of the web on TVs and how our current attitude to responsive web design works, or rather doesn’t work, on big screens.
 Here’s the slides and abstract.

 The Responsive Web Design trend was triggered by the need to make the web presentable on small, handheld devices.
 Now, the Internet is encroaching on every aspect of our lives, and it won’t be long before it takes over large screens too.

 How much of manufacturers’ internet TVs claims are true?
 Will the next generation of consoles bring the Internet to the living room, or will Chromecast be the gateway to the large screen future, and where do web developers fit in?